Escarole Parisian Pizza

 Evenly distribute the escarole filling on the base, leaving a border of about 1 cm.

-Add emmentaler slices on top of the escarole.
+Add the emmentaler slices over the escarole.

 Your escarole Parisian pizza is ready!
 Let it cool for a few minutes before slicing.